sibomana-si/NimboStratus/Counter-CovertChannel_configuration/README.txt

 	# mv /decrypted/decrypt_script.pl /scripts/

-/* STEP 8:
+/* STEP 10:
  * Transfer the encryption application to the tmp directory */

-	# mv /decrypted/aescrypt-3.10.tgz /tmp/
+	# mv /decrypted/<ENCRYPTION APPLICATION1> /tmp/

-/* STEP 9:
+/* STEP 11:
- * Install encryption application
+ * Install the encryption application.
  */

-	# tar -xzf aescrypt-3.10.tgz
-	# cd aescrypt-3.10/src/
-	# make
-	# make install

-/* STEP 10:
+/* STEP 12:
- * Download the keyfile, which contains the default password (randomly generated)
+ * Download the keyfile, which contains the encryption key and IV (randomly generated)
- * that will be used by the encryption application (aescrypt) for encryption/
+ * that will be used by encryption application 1 for encryption/
  * decryption.
 This step assumes that you are going to setup this configuration on
  * multiple devices, each synced to the same Dropbox account.
- * Since each time the setup script (counter-collusion_config.sh) is run on a new machine,
+ * Since each time the setup script (counter-covertchannels_config.sh) is run on a new machine,
  * a different "keyfile" file will be generated, and we need all the machines to
  * use the same keyfile for encryption/decryption, the user will have to copy the
  * file "keyfile" from one of the machines and securely transfer it to the scripts